kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 title: Kin Architecture Overview
 ---

 This overview will go over the high level components for a Kin app to function.
 Some components are hosted for developers to use if they wish, but others must be implemented and maintained by app developers.
 The high-level components are depicted below:

 ![](../img/kin-architecture-overview.png)

 In the diagram above, developers are responsible for the Backend Server and Client App.

-Below is a description of the architecture from the top down, beginning with the two components developers are *not* responsible for: the Kin blockchain and Agora.
+Below is a description of the architecture from the top down, beginning with the two components developers are _not_ responsible for: the Kin blockchain and Agora.

 ## Kin Blockchain

 The Solana Blockchain is the digital ledger of transactions for all tokens created on it, meaning it acts as the source of truth for which transactions have occurred.
 It is decentralized - the information stored in the ledger is duplicated and distributed across multiple nodes that are maintained by various organizations.
 Key attributes include:

-**Scalable
-Solana leverages Proof of History and several other breakthrough innovations to allow the network to scale at the rate of Moore's Law.
+- **Scalable**: Solana leverages Proof of History and several other breakthrough innovations to allow the network to scale at the rate of Moore's Law.
-**Low Cost
-Never worry about rising fees as your user base grows.
+- **Low Cost**: Never worry about rising fees as your user base grows.
 Solana is designed to keep fees low for applications with billions of users.
-**Composable
-Solana's single global state ensures composability between projects.
+- **Composable**: Solana's single global state ensures composability between projects.
 Never deal with multiple shards or layer 2 systems.

 App developers do not need to interact with the Solana Blockchain directly.
 Instead, requests for creating accounts and submitting transactions should be submitted through Agora.

 ## Agora